 unspecified: A term that may be used to specify some values of a particular syntax element to indicate that the values have no specified meaning in this Specification and will not have a specified meaning in the future as an integral part of future versions of this Specification.

-video coding layer (VCL) NAL unit: A collective term for coded slice NAL units and the subset of NAL units that have reserved values of nal_unit_type that are classified as VCL NAL units in this Specification.
+video coding layer (VCL) NAL unit: A collective term for coded tile group NAL units and the subset of NAL units that have reserved values of nal_unit_type that are classified as VCL NAL units in this Specification.

 Abbreviations